ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ## Work with campaigns

-You can create, configure, and manage campaigns by using [Qualifio Engage](https://developers.qualifio.com/docs/engage/).
+You can create, configure, and manage campaigns using [Qualifio Engage](https://developers.qualifio.com/docs/engage/).
 To access the Qualifio Manager page and create or manage campaigns, click the **Manage campaigns in Qualifio** button under the **Ibexa Engage** menu.
 To display your campaign on the website, use one of the available tools - Campaign block or Campaign custom tag.